Monitor GitLab Runner usage

 Embedded Prometheus metrics

-metrics, which can be exposed by using an embedded HTTP server on the /metrics
+which you can expose using an embedded HTTP server on the /metrics

 path.
 The server - if enabled - can be scraped by the Prometheus monitoring